North Tarrant Express, United States of America

 In June 2009, TxDOT awarded the CDA contract to NTE Mobility Partners (NTEMP).
 NTEMP is a consortium of Cintra US, Meridiam Infrastructure and Dallas Police and Fire Pension System (DPFPS) and WW Webber.

-NTEMP consortium is responsible for designing, building and financing the project.
-It will also operate and maintain the roadway for a period of 52 years.
+The NTEMP consortium was responsible for designing, building and financing the project.
+It also operates and maintains the roadway for a period of 52 years.

-Subcontractors include Ferrovial Agromán, WW Webber, Earth Tech, Maunsell Australia Proprietary Limited Aguirre & Fields, Ross Communications, Bluebonnet Contractors, Aecom and CSJ Engineering Associates.
+Subcontractors included Ferrovial Agromán, WW Webber, Earth Tech, Maunsell Australia Proprietary Limited Aguirre & Fields, Ross Communications, Bluebonnet Contractors, Aecom and CSJ Engineering Associates.